Malankore/Yolol/README.md

 # Yolol-Collection
-This is an ever growing list of Yolol Scripts.
+This is an ever growing list of YOLOL Scripts.
 **All scripts submitted will have thier authors posted below.**
 Inside each folder should be a Readme.md with setup instructions.